phu0ngng/nccl/doc/source/api/comms.rst

 *rank* must be between 0 and *nranks*-1 and unique within a communicator clique.
-Each rank is associated to a CUDA device, which has to be set before calling ncclCommInitRank. ncclCommInitRank implicitly syncronizes with other ranks, hence it must be called by different threads/processes or use ncclGroupStart/ncclGroupEnd.
+Each rank is associated to a CUDA device, which has to be set before calling ncclCommInitRank. ncclCommInitRank implicitly synchronizes with other ranks, hence it must be called by different threads/processes or use ncclGroupStart/ncclGroupEnd.

 ncclCommInitAll